teleported/teleported.github.io_archive/teleported/content/posts/15-the-amazing-clr.md

 _Fig: Graph showing the variation of lr with iteration for the exp-range approach (Img Credit: [Brad Kenstler](https://github.com/bckenstler/CLR))_
 </center>

+The amplitude is adjusted either at the end of each mini batch, or at the end of a cycle[5].
 These showed improvements in comparison with fixed learning rate and exponentially decaying learning rate respectively in the paper.

 ### Results